- Photo Hosting and Online Portfolio Sites for Astrophotography

 Twitter is a real-time social media site and is probably best used as a supporting partner to other places you are sharing your images.

-It takes quite a bit of work to get a following on Twitter to make this worthwhile but it can certainly be done and can be a good place to make connections with others who might support you.
+It takes quite a bit of work to get a following on Twitter to make this worthwhile, but it can certainly be done and be a good place to connect with others who might support you.
 For example, if you use a Celestron telescope or Canon camera, you can tag Celestron or Canon and they may retweet your image.

 Forums are another great place to share images and get feedback from peers.